YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The donor area should be described with more attention than a quick look at the back of the head.
 The plan should check for weakness, retrograde thinning, scarring, fine hair caliber, or a limit that should make the surgery smaller.
 The surgeon should confirm this in person before the final decision.

 The graft number should be tied to actual areas, not left as a vague total.
-The patient should know whether the plan covers only the hairline, the frontal third, the mid scalp, the crown, or a staged combination.
+The plan needs to say whether it covers only the hairline, the frontal third, the mid scalp, the crown, or a staged combination.
 Many misunderstandings happen because one number is heard as full coverage.

 Ask whether the clinic considered diffuse thinning.
 This matters when the hair still looks present but weak across a wider area.
 Transplanting into diffuse thinning requires more caution than simply filling a bald temple.

 Ask whether medication before a hair transplant should be considered.
-Not every patient has the same medication decision, and some patients cannot or do not want to use certain treatments.
+Medication decisions differ, and some patients cannot or do not want to use certain treatments.
 But the discussion matters.
 If ongoing loss is ignored, the surgery may solve one visible area while the surrounding native hair continues to weaken.

 The final decision should belong to the person medically responsible for the surgery.
 A clinic name, package name, or technique name does not tell the patient enough.
-If the donor or hairline plan changes on surgery day, the patient should know who is making that decision and why.
+If the donor or hairline plan changes on surgery day, the reason and the responsible surgeon need to be clear.

 The graft number may need to be reduced if the donor area is weaker than expected.
 The hairline may need to be adjusted if the requested position is too low or too aggressive.
 The crown may need to be delayed if using too many grafts there would weaken the frontal result.